 Exits

 Ideally, your laundry room should have two exits available in the event of a fire that are clearly marked and kept clear at all times.
-We also recommend that appropriate extinguishers are made accessible near to the exits, preferably maintained under a specialist contract to ensure they are always in good working order.
+We also recommend that appropriate extinguishers are made accessible near the exits, preferably maintained under a specialist contract to ensure they are always in good working order.

 Automatic fire alarms